nim-works/nimskull/readme.md

 ## About the Project

 The Nim-Works compiler, stdlib, tools, and documentation repository.
 Nim-Works is presently a derivative of [Nim][nim-site].
-Its intention best described by:
+Its intention is best described by:

 > Nimskull is not an alternative implementation; it's a reimaging of the language
 > that aims for a community where if one uses the language then they also